 Who decides who receives an honour?

-Approximately 1300 people are recognised in each list – the New Year’s honours list and one for The Queen’s birthday honours list in June.
+Approximately 1300 people are recognised in each list – the New Year’s honours list and one for The Queen’s birthday in June.

 — The Royal Family (@RoyalFamily) March 1, 2016

 The committee’s decisions are then forward to the Prime Minister and then to The Queen, who will often award the honour.
-Prince Charles, Princess Anne and Prince William all help in this duty for the ceremonies which take place at Buckingham Palace and Windsor Castle a few times a year, organised by The Central Chancery of the Orders of Knighthood at St James’s Palace.
+Prince Charles, Princess Anne and Prince William all help in this duty for the ceremonies, which take place at Buckingham Palace and Windsor Castle a few times a year.
+These are organised by The Central Chancery of the Orders of Knighthood at St James’s Palace.